 The Patent and Trademark Office denied registration, finding the name disparaging to persons of Asian descent.
-After the usual appeals, during the course of which the trademark office’s denial of registration was affirmed, the Federal Circuit took the case “en banc” (meaning all judges in the circuit would rule on the case, not merely a panel of three judges).
+Ultimately (at least at present), the Federal Circuit took the case “en banc” (meaning all judges in the circuit would rule on the case, not merely a panel of three judges).

 The Federal Circuit reversed, stating:

 Courts have been slow to appreciate the expressive power of trademarks.
 Words—even a single word—can be powerful.
 Mr. Simon Shiao Tam named his band THE SLANTS to make a statement about racial and cultural issues in this country.
 With his band name, Mr. Tam conveys more about our society than many volumes of undisputedly protected speech.
 Another rejected mark, STOP THE ISLAMISATION OF AMERICA, proclaims that Islamisation is undesirable and should be stopped.
 Many of the marks rejected as disparaging convey hurtful speech that harms members of oft-stigmatized communities.
 But the First Amendment protects even hurtful speech.